MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-geo-distributed.md

 13. Under Geo-mapping, select a region/continent where the resource is located.
 For example, **North America/Central America/Caribbean.**

-14. Under the Country/Region drop-down that appears, leave this blank to select all of the above regional grouping.
+14. Under the Country/Region drop-down that appears, leave this spot blank to select all of the above regional grouping.

 15. Keep **Add as disabled** unchecked.